-The Affective Filter Hypothesis is refers to the role of affect – the experience of feeling or emotion, ranging from suffering to elation — in creating “filters” that facilitate or impede learning.
+The Affective Filter Hypothesis is refers to the role of affect – the experience of internal feeling or emotion, ranging from suffering to elation — in creating “filters” that facilitate or impede learning.

 The Affective Filter Hypothesis is a corollary of the Comprehensible Input Hypothesis — the proposal that we need spoken input at a level slightly above our comprehension abilities in order to acquire language.
 However, we are only “open” to utilizing this input for learning if we have the right affective mindset.